heristop/heristop.github.io/src/content/blog/2026-04-08-gemini-cli-subagents-context-window.md

 You know that moment, around turn 15 of an agentic session, when your CLI starts giving weirdly vague answers?
 It "forgets" a file it read ten minutes ago, repeats a grep it already ran, asks you something it should already know.
 That's the context window filling up with cruft — tool outputs, intermediate reasoning, half-useful file reads — and every new decision is being made on a messier and messier slate.

 Gemini CLI's **sub-agents** feature is the cleanest solution I've seen to this problem.
+As of [v0.37.0](https://geminicli.com/docs/changelogs/latest/) (April 8, 2026), sub-agents are no longer experimental — they're a fully supported, production-ready feature.
 Worth a post.

 ## The basic idea